• Home

 We grabbed some food for our lunch and enjoyed a little picnic outside by the Spheres.

-As of Fall 2019, you can find Amazon Go stores in Chicago, New York, and San Francisco, as well as Seattle!
+As of Summer 2023, you can find Amazon Go stores in Chicago, New York, and Los Angeles, as well as Seattle, or visit Amazon Fresh in London.
 If you end up near one, definitely check it out!

 Amazon Banana Stand